Senior Capstone Project 2019 and Academic Symposium

 Last school year, students embarked on a field trip to Tozuda, LLC, where alumna Jessie Garcia ’08 is the founder and CEO.
 Jessie and her company make helmet sensors to detect concussion strength hits and is mentoring Mount senior Sarah in her Capstone project.
 Read more about the trip and what the students learned about linear and rotational forces in concussion detection.

-The Capstone Symposium will take place Thursday, May 2, 2019 at Mount St. Dominic Academy.
-Presentations will run through the school day in the Athletic Center for the student body, faculty, staff, parents, and alumnae.
-The evening Reception will take place 7-8:30 pm and is open to the greater Mount community and the public.
+The Academic Symposium took place Thursday, May 2, 2019 at Mount St. Dominic Academy and featured Capstone Project Presentations as well as samples of the Journalism Podcasts, Robotics, and Economics Projects.
+A sampling of Visual Arts projects by our AP Studio Art students were also on display.
+Capstone Presentations ran through the school day in the Athletic Center for the student body, faculty, staff, parents, and alumnae.
+The evening Reception was open to the greater Mount community and the public.